Home Conditions General advice Surgical outcome Complications Pain relief Links

 After surgery.

-On discharge from hospital an appointment will be made to see a hand therapist approximately one week post surgery.
-At home keep your hand elevated on pillows or in a sling for the first week to reduce excessive swelling and bleeding.
+On discharge from hospital an appointment will be made to see a hand therapist within one week of the surgery.
+At home keep your hand elevated in the sling provided for the first week to reduce excessive swelling and bleeding.
 This elevation is absolutely critical to the outcome as it reduces the swelling and improves the chances of graft healing (see General Advice).
-Remember to regularly move the fingers which are not contained in the dressings/bandages, and to move your shoulder and elbow out of the sling to prevent other joint stiffness and complications.
+Remember to regularly move the fingers which are not contained in the dressings/bandages, and to move your shoulder and elbow out of the sling to prevent other joint stiffness and complications (always keeping the hand above heart height).

 The hand must be kept clean and dry to prevent infection and avoid softening any plaster of paris splints under the bandaging.
 A plastic bag may be placed over the dressings and fastened securely for showering (aqua-shields may be purchased from some chemists for this purpose).